When an out-of-home placement has been decided

 The 1980 Hague Child Abduction Convention applies to situations where children and young persons in out-of-home care are wrongfully removed to or retained in another Contracting State.

-In its capacity as the Danish Central Authority, the Ministry of Social Affairs and Senior Citizens receives and transmits applications from the municipality requesting that a child in out-of-home care be returned to Denmark.
+In its capacity as the Danish Central Authority, the Ministry of Social Affairs and Housing receives and transmits applications from the municipality requesting that a child in out-of-home care be returned to Denmark.

 If the authority/court finds that the requirements of the Convention for returning the child have been fulfilled, the child must be returned to Denmark, unless the derogations of the Convention apply.